jbush001/NyuziProcessor/README.md

 # Getting Started

-These instructions explain how to get the design working in Verilog simulation.
+These instructions explain how to get the design running in Verilog simulation.
 This environment allows cycle-accurate modeling of the hardware without an FPGA.

 ## Required Software